RedHatInsights/insights-chrome/README.md

 The "wrapper" around your application!

 Insights Chrome provides:
-- Standard header, footer, navigation
+- Standard header and navigation
 - Base CSS/style
 - A JavaScript library for interacting with Insights Chrome